 Expense reports should be submitted within 45 calendar days from the end of the trip, or the hosted event, or within 45 days of the transaction date for purchases of supplies or other business expenses.
 Ideally, expenses should be submitted within 10 days, however the policy allows for submission of up to 45 calendar days.

-A proper receipt is original, shows the itemized description of the items purchased, the date of purchase, the amount paid and the method of payment.
+A proper receipt is original, shows the itemized description of the items purchased, the date of purchase, and the amount paid.
 It is the cardholder’s responsibility to obtain original proper receipts from the merchant each time you use your PCard.
 Packing slips with itemization are acceptable, however, packing slips without itemization are not proper documentation.

 When submitting an expense for hosted meals, it is best practice to submit an itemized receipt, however, the customer copy of a restaurant charge is acceptable in lieu of the itemized portion of the receipt.
 Per the policy on Indirect Cost Recovery, when alcohol is purchased as part of the meal and an itemized receipt is not provided, the entire amount of the meal should be allocated as ICRX.
 As with other policies or guidelines, individual units may be stricter, therefore, requiring an itemized receipt.